yceline-yu/yceline-yu/README.md

-Aspiring developer dedicated to learning front-end, back-end, and everything in-between.
+Aspiring developer dedicated to learning frontend, backend, and everything in-between.
 Based in San Francisco, I'm learning JavaScript, TypeScript, Express, Flask and currently experimenting with React.
 I studied at Rithm School to further my knowledge and improve my skills.